 - 1. Unlock the hydraulic control box by pulling out the locking pin from the control box lock bracket.
 Remove the control box lock bracket from the saw head track rails. - 2.
-Unhook the carriage safety chain, located at the bottom of the vertical mast, near battery box. - 3.
-Turn the key switch on the control panel to the accessory position ACC (#3), to enable the battery-operated accessories.
+Unhook the carriage safety chain, located at the bottom of the vertical mast. - Turn the key switch on the control panel to the accessory position.
 Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
-Remove the locking pin and swing the rest pin down below bed level.

-- 4. Use the carriage fwd/rev switch (left side of control box) to move the cutting head toward the front end of the mill.
+Remove the locking pin and swing the rest pin down below bed level. - 4.
+Use the carriage fwd/rev switch (left side of control box) to move the cutting head toward the front end of the mill.
 The hydraulic control levers become operational when the contacts at the bottom of the carriage touch the power strip on the frame tube.
-The hydraulic control levers will only work when the cutting head is close enough to the front end of the mill to touch the power strip. - 5.
-Raise the side supports that will prevent a log from falling off the side of the mill when loaded.
+The hydraulic control levers will only work when the cutting head is close enough to the front end of the mill to touch the power strip.

+5. Raise the side supports that will prevent a log from falling off the side of the mill when loaded.